-In this guide, we'll show you how to create the Floating Particles effect!
+In this tutorial we'll show you how to create an effect with particles, background segmentation and interactivity.

 You'll learn about: